alexl8819/fylo-data-storage-component/README.md

 ### Continued development

 I focused on trying to adhere to design while adding small animations in CSS.
-I used CSS for animating a mock loading skeleton for the storage usage bar while using js to animate the actual bar.
+I used CSS for animating a mock loading skeleton placeholder for the storage usage bar while using js to animate the actual bar.
 In the future I will aim to use only CSS.

 ## Author